Enquire & Get HIV Test Now

 WHAT IS HERPES?

 Herpes results from infection with the herpes simplex virus (HSV).
 It causes sores or blisters to form in or around the mouth or genitals, as well as other symptoms.
 Oral herpes causes blisters, sometimes called fever sores or cold sores, to develop in or around the lips and mouth.
-Genital Herpes causes sores that can develop on the penis, around or inside the vagina, on the buttocks, or on the anus, though they can form on other areas of skin.
+Genital Herpes causes sores that can develop on the penis, around or inside the vagina, on the buttocks, or on the anus, though they can form on other areas of skin as well.
 Herpes can also cause pain when urinating and changes in vaginal discharge.

 • Pain or itching.
 You may experience pain and tenderness in your genital area until the infection clears.